canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/install-and-configure-apache/install-and-configure-apache.md

 root@ubuntu-server:/etc/apache2/sites-available#

 ```
-To load the new site, we restart Apache by typing
+To load the new site, we restart Apache by typing:
 ```bash
 service apache2 reload
 ```